mike-kaufman/async-context-definition/Async-Context-Definitions.md

 execution.
 These entries provide additional context on this external data, included in the `data` component of the message.

-A `failed` event is emitted when a callback throws an uncaught exception during its execution which results in an unhandled exception.
+A `failedCallback` event is emitted when a callback throws an uncaught exception during its execution which results in an unhandled exception.

-A `rejected` event is emitted when an [asynchronously executed]? promise rejects and includes if the rejection was the result of an exception or explicit reject.

-An `unhandled rejection` event is emitted when an [asynchronously executed]? promise rejects and is not handled within a turn of the event loop as per Node [semantics](https://nodejs.org/api/process.html#process_event_unhandledrejection).

-**TODO** I think promise handling described here will miss something like a naked `Promise.reject("nothing")` call which is an unhandled rejection but just doesn't involve any asynchronous behavior.
-So, we may want to include synchronous promise creation/execution somehow if this is important to us.
-I think this just gets kicked back to sequential execution analysis but may be worth discussing.

 Using the these definitions we can define the following states of an asynchronous execution: